jaybeeuu/js-demos/module-spotting/README.md

 Again you don't have to import everything so if you only want either default or named exports then that is fine.
 Also the name exports will behave themselves if you want to use `as` or `* as` with or without the default export as you would expect.

 Once you get started with ES6 imports they are pretty clear.
 The syntax is reasonably simple and they are flexible enough to allow you to do what ever you need with them.
 If you dig into the [details](http://exploringjs.com/es6/ch_modules.html#sec_cyclic-dependencies) a little then they also handle cyclic dependencies better than `CommonJS` too.
 There is also support for async loading of modules out of the box, in a similar manner to `AMD`.
 We're getting the best of both here!

+#### Running the Examples

+If you want to play around with this style of module a bit then you can find some of the examples above in the `public/browser-examples` directory in the root of this project.
+These are served up by express so run `npm run start` and open `http://localhost:3000` in a modern browser (see the caniuse link above for details of supported versions).
+It will open this readme and if you look in devtools you will be able to see the modules being loaded (checkout the network tab) and executed (see the console and sources tabs) natively in your browser...